digital-loukoum/bunker/README.md

 - **2.5x smaller** than JSON (**2.75x** smaller for naked encoding),
 - **2.1x smaller** than MessagePack (**2.35x** smaller for naked encoding).

+For small and non-repetitive objects Bunker will not improve size drastically, but for huge and repetitive objects (like `big-regular`), it can be up to **5x smaller** than JSON.

 ### Encoding / decoding speed

 If you manually indicates the schema of your values, this Typescript implementation of the bunker binary format specification is extremely fast.

-If you let Bunker guess the schema of your value though your performances will fall down.
+Letting Bunker guessing the schema of your values will badly affect your performances, especially when encoding.
+But you should worry about performances only if you encode / decode a lot of data because it's still going to be quite fast.

+On the other hand, the bunker type guesser will do an awesome job at guessing very precisely the type of any value.